mdgrs-mei/WinUIShell/README.md

 It is a good practice to set the `DisabledControlsWhileProcessing` for long-running callbacks to avoid unintuitive queuing.

 There is one callback queue per runspace where WinUIShell module is loaded, and callbacks in the queue are typically processed inside `$win.WaitForClosed()`.
+Please see [MultipleRunspaces.ps1](./examples/MultipleRunspaces.ps1) for an example of multi-runspace scenario.

 ### MainRunspaceSyncUI